andriydruk/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 adb push ./helloworld /data/local/tmp adb shell LD_LIBRARY_PATH=/data/local/tmp /data/local/tmp/helloworld
 42
-Quick inverse square root from 42 is 0.154036
+Quick inverse square root of 42 is 0.154036
-Standard inverse square root from 42 is 0.154303
+Standard inverse square root of 42 is 0.154303
 ~~~

 As you can see CMake is a very simple tool for building cross-platform C code.